Ch. 5 · Driving Method

-When a driver is fatigued, it takes longer to recognize and judge danger, so the braking distance becomes longer.
+When a driver is fatigued, it takes longer to recognize and judge danger, so the reaction distance (free-running distance) becomes longer.

 [True / False · Easy]